Dead Space Remake is real – and exclusive to PS5, Xbox Series X/S and PC

 Dead Space series gameplay and story

-Dead Space looks set to recapture the intense and unnerving third-person horror action which the series is renowned for.
+Dead Space looks set to recreate the intense and unnerving third-person horror action which the series was renowned for.
 Claustrophobic and narrow space station corridors have the potential to house all sorts of nasties, otherwise known as Necromorphs.
-Thankfully the best way of stopping these sinewy fiends is still by amputating their limbs with the Plasma Cutter, and various other weaponry should help you keep any other hostile creatures you encounter at bay.
+Thankfully the best way of stopping these sinewy fiends will still be by amputating their limbs with the Plasma Cutter, and various other weaponry should help you keep any other hostile creatures you encounter at bay.

 Another tool in Isaac’s arsenal is the environment itself.
 The Dead Space series has always encouraged players to use explosive canisters, airlocks, and other crude means to turn the tide against encroaching enemy creatures, especially as ammo is always scarce.
 Just don’t forget to drive your foot through the head of any fallen enemies, or risk them coming back to haunt you at a later date.